-Held-to-maturity financial investments are those which carry fixed or determinable payments and have fixed maturities, and those which the Bank has the intention and ability to hold to maturity.
+Held-to-maturity financial investments are those that carry fixed or determinable payments and have fixed maturities, and those which the Bank has the intention and ability to hold to maturity.
 After initial recognition, held-to-maturity financial investments are subsequently measured at amortised cost using the effective interest rate method, less provision for impairment.
 Amortised cost is calculated by taking into account any discount or premium on acquisition cost and fees that are an integral part of the effective interest rate.
 Amortisation is included in "Interest income and similar income" in the Income Statement.
-The losses arising from the impairment of such investments are recognised in the Income Statement line "Additions to impairment losses and write-off of receivables".
+The losses arising from the impairment of such investments are recognised in the Income Statement line "Provisions for securities".